 Muhammad may have received this information in three ways.
 Islam, Iman and Ihsan.
 Islam is the outward practice.
 Iman is the inward practice.
 Ihsan is the practice of spiritual union with the divine.
 Sufism, the mystical aspect of Islam is based on Ihsan.
 Sufi’s seek the divine within.
 Islam may also share its roots with the mystical teachings of the Kabbalah.

-Message: Your dreams are bringing important insights for you.
+Message: Our dreams are bringing important insights to us now.
 Journal them as often as possible, even if they seem insignificant.
-Writing them down is the first step to making your dreams a reality.
+Writing them down is the first step to making our dreams a reality.
 Now is the time to dream big!

 “None of you is a believer until you love for your brother what you love for yourself.” – Muhammad

 The symbol for Islam is a hilal (lunar crescent of the new moon) cradling a five-pointed star.
 The Islamic calendar is a lunar calendar the new moon represents a new month.
 The star is thought to either represent the archangel Gabriel or the five pillars of Islam.
 It wasn’t until 1453, when the Turks conquered Constantinople (Istanbul), that this image became the official symbol of Islam.